iter8-tools/canary-tekton-example/README.md

         requests:
           storage: 2Ki

-The final task definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/generate-load.yaml)
+The final Tekton `Task` definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/generate-load.yaml)

 ## Task: Wait for completion

 A task to test for completion monitors progress.
 When the canary rollout is complete, it identifies (based on the `status` of the `Experiment`) which deployment (the original or the the new) is being used and deletes the other one to save resources.
 Finally, it touches a shared file to trigger the termination of load.

-The task definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/wait-completion.yaml)
+The Tekton `Task` definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/wait-completion.yaml)

 ## Putting it together